James Cantwell: Education and early career

+In 2000, Cantwell was the Democratic nominee for the Plymouth and Norfolk State Senate seat, and was narrowly defeated by the Republican incumbent Robert Hedlund.

 Cantwell was also a co-owner and partner of Graeber, Davis and Cantwell, a small general-practice law firm in Quincy, Massachusetts.

 State Representative

+Elections

-Cantwell made his first bid for the State House in 2000 after his tenure as a Marshfield selectman.
-Cantwell was the Democratic candidate for the Plymouth and Norfolk State Senate seat, running against Republican incumbent Robert L. Hedlund.
-Cantwell was defeated in that race.
-Cantwell then ran for the 4th Plymouth State Representative seat in 2008 following the retirement of the incumbent, Democrat Frank Hynes.
+Cantwell ran for the 4th Plymouth District State Representative seat in 2008 following the retirement of the incumbent, Democrat Frank Hynes.
 Cantwell won a 4-way primary race to face Marshfield independent candidate John Valianti in the general election.
 Cantwell won the election with 62% of the vote.
-He was also reelected in 2010, 2012, and 2014.
+He was also reelected in 2010, 2012, 2014, and 2016.